hermetique/edsger/README.md

 ## Exhaustiveness and reachability

 All pattern matches must be exhaustive and reachable--the compiler automatically deduces the least general possible type that covers all the given patterns in a function definition or lambda expression and checks the patterns with respect to it.
+This check isn't as strong as it would be in a statically typed language, but it helps keep definitions sane while still allowing functions that are difficult to assign simple types to, like `f n rep` (that just applies a function `f` to the stack `n` times).

-e.g. the compiler infers the type "optional list whose first item (if it exists) is an integer" for the lambda expression below, and complains about other values inhabited by this type that aren't considered.
+e.g. the compiler infers the type "optional list whose first item (if it exists) is an integer" for the lambda expression below, and complains that other values inhabited by this type aren't handled.
 ```bash
 bad == \ nil 3 cons itself -> 1
 # Error: